enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-object-expression-operators-i.md

 * To merge objects within multiple documents and output a single document with the combined object.
 * To merge documents together and sort the object fields.
 * To merge objects and output all values from each object separated by a comma.
-* To merge and count all objects .
+* To merge and count all objects.